Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 **Scan path**: Walk all blocks in order, filtering by row range and column families.

----

-## 11. Tablet — A Contiguous Row Range
+## 11. Tablet: A Contiguous Row Range

 A tablet is the fundamental unit of distribution and load balancing in Bigtable.
 Each tablet covers a contiguous range of rows `[StartKey, EndKey)` in one table.